Losin' It

-Losin' It is a 1982 comedy film directed by Curtis Hanson, and starring Tom Cruise, Shelley Long, Jackie Earle Haley and John Stockwell.
+Losin' It is a 1982 comedy film directed by Curtis Hanson, and starring Tom Cruise, Shelley Long, Jackie Earle Haley, and John Stockwell.
 The film follows four teenagers trying to lose their virginity.
 It was filmed largely in Calexico, California.

-The original title for the film was Tiajuana.
+The original title for the film was Tijuana.

 Plot

 Four teenagers from early 1960s Los Angeles are on their way to Tijuana, Mexico: Dave, Woody, Spider, and Dave's brother Wendell.
 Dave, Spider, and Woody are there to lose their virginity, while Wendell came along to buy fireworks.
 They end up picking up a woman named Kathy, who goes with them because she wants a fast divorce from her husband, and they get into a series of hijinks and misadventures south of the border.